Jane Carr: Television

 In 1969 Jane played Lesley Biddulph in the LWT mini-series "The Gold Robbers".

 In 1972 Jane was a cast member in an episode of the Granada production, "Crown Court".
 She appeared in the role of Gillian Heys in the episode "A Genial Man".
 In 1980, she appeared as Rita in National Pelmet, series two opening episode of the drama Minder (UK, 1979–1994).
-She also had a prominent part as "Louise" in the TV series Dear John (1988–92).
+She also had a prominent part as "Louise" in the American version of TV sitcom Dear John (1988–92).

 In 1994, she played Timov (vomit spelled backwards), daughter of Al-ghul (Arabic: الغول, the ghoul), one of the three wives of Londo Mollari in the episode "Soul Mates" on US TV series Babylon 5.
 She continues to play occasional roles on television, including Fran Metzgar in Curb Your Enthusiasm (US, 2000), besides her voice work.
 In 2006, she served as both body double and voice actress of "Tabitha Lenox" on the US daytime drama Passions when actress Juliet Mills was on a brief vacation.

 In 2002, she played the part of Malcolm Reed's mother, Mary Reed, in the episode "Silent Enemy" of the TV series Star Trek: Enterprise.
 Carr appeared on an episode of Friends, "The One with Ross's Wedding", and on three episodes of Gilmore Girls.
 She has also had guest starring and recurring roles on episodes of many other US comedy shows including Wings, Caroline in the City, Monk, Ellen, Becker, Dharma & Greg, Mad About You, and three episodes of Curb Your Enthusiasm.

 In 2011, Carr played a resident of the apartment building Alex and Harper lived in on Wizards of Waverly Place.
 In 2012, she played a nanny, Mrs. Buckminster in a Season 8 episode of How I Met Your Mother.
 In 2018–19, she appeared as Tabitha, the fairy godmother, on five episodes of Legends of Tomorrow.

 In 2020, Carr had a guest role as Betty on the CBS sitcom Mom (season 8, episode 3 - "Tang and a Safe Space for Everybody").